HatchGameEngine/HatchGameEngine/docs/main/manual/scripting/functions.md

 ### Return values

-Functions can optionally return any value at any point in its execution, you can specify a return value by using the `return` statement.
+Functions can optionally return any value at any point in its execution.
+You can specify a return value by using the `return` statement.

 ```java
 event multiply(a, b) {